muammar/mkchromecast/README.md

 * ffmpeg (optional).
 * avconv (optional).
 * PyQt5 (optional if you want to use the system tray menu).
+* youtube-dl (option if you plan to cast youtube URLs).

 Install
 -------